cvilsmeier/moni/README.md

         Get and print metric info.

     inc <metricId> <value>
-        Increment a Counter metric.
+        Increment a counter metric.
         Value must be a non-negative 64-bit integer value.

     set <metricId> <value>
-        Set a Gauge metric.
+        Set a gauge metric value.
         Value must be a non-negative 64-bit integer value.

     values <metricId> <values>
-        Set histogram metric values.
+        Send histogram metric values.
-        Values must be a list of non-negative 64-bit integer values, for example "0,12,16,16,1,2".
+        Values is a comma-separated list of 'value:count' pairs.
+        Each value is a non-negative 64-bit integer value, each count is an integer value greater or equal to 1.
+        If count is 1, the ':count' part is optional, so values '13:1,14:1' and '13,14' are sematically equal.
+        A specific value may occur multiple times, its counts will then be added together, so values '13:2,13:2' and '13:4' are sematically equal.

     config
         Show config values.